carlgieringer/sophistree/packages/browser-extension/README.md

 ## Publishing to Chrome Web Store

-Ensure the versions in `manifest.json` and `package.json` are up-to-date.
+Ensure the version in `package.json` is up-to-date.

 ```sh
 npm run build-prod